alangecker/mobpie/README.md

  _flexible api layer for creating backends with MobX support_

 ### Important!
-consider it more as an *concept/draft*, not as a working reliable module. can change anytime. don't use in production!
+consider it more as an *concept/draft*, not as a working reliable module.
+Depending on the interest/feedback I would perhaps work on it.

 ### Features
-- provides methods on the frontend which get called when mobx observable changes -
+- Provides methods on the frontend which get called on observable changes
+- Flexible design to allow different uses

 ## Example
 Full code under [alangecker/mobpie-example](https://github.com/alangecker/mobpie-example)